venky-lumerasoft/rails-react-workshop/README.md

 1. Update the yarn packages using the following command:

-   `docker-compose run yarn install --check-files`
+   `docker-compose run web yarn install --check-files`

 1. For the initial setup, create the application's database in postgres container using the following command: